SaurabhSingh-dev247/Ticket-generator-app/README.md

  - Vanilla CSS(for styling)

 ### What I learned
-- By creating this application i learned react fundamentals like components, props, hooks and state managment, handling side effects and how to work with local files.
+- By creating this application I learned react fundamentals like components, props, hooks and state managment, handling side effects and how to work with local files.